Bridging Voting and Deliberation with Algorithms: Field Insights from vTaiwan and Kultur Komitee: Results

 Figures ~\ref{fig:survey_portion} and ~\ref{fig:survey_mes} in the appendix present participant responses to two key survey questions about MES fairness and the balance between voting and deliberation.
 The responses indicate that participants generally perceived MES as fair, with 62\% rating it \enquote{Very fair} and 23\% rating it \enquote{Somewhat fair.} A majority expressed support for maintaining the 50:50 ratio of individual voting to group deliberation, with an overwhelming 81\% preferring the same 50:50 proportion and only 15\% and 3\% advocating for having a higher portion of voting or deliberation, respectively.

-In the open-ended feedback questions, participants generally expressed appreciation for the fairness and structure of MES but highlighted areas for improvement in preparation and communication.
+In the open-ended feedback questions, participants expressed appreciation for the fairness and structure of MES but highlighted areas for improvement in preparation and communication.
 Many valued its ability to ensure all votes are counted equally, as P02 noted, \enquote{\textit{It is pragmatic and valuable to count every vote that is cast.
-Allows less verbal people to have equal weight given to their voice.}} Others praised its practical approach to budget management, with P09 stating, \enquote{\textit{The Method of Equal Shares provided me with a reassuring guide.}} P19 shared, \enquote{\textit{It's nice that half of the budget is distributed automatically, and the rest is then discussed and decided in detail.}} P03 commented on the balance of methods, saying, \enquote{\textit{The good thing was the mix of analogue and digital.}} P27 added, \enquote{\textit{The best thing was the mixture of individual decisions and group decisions}.} P21 acknowledged the trade-offs inherent in collective decision-making, commenting, \textit{\enquote{Since it was a large group, the opinions of individuals may have been lost a little, as many things were decided by voting, but I still felt heard and taken seriously.}} Suggestions for enhancement included utilising online voting more extensively (P20: \enquote{\textit{More online voting; With this voting method (MES), there is no external influence.}}).
+Allows less verbal people to have equal weight given to their voice.}} Others praised its practical approach to budget management, with P09 stating, \enquote{\textit{The Method of Equal Shares provided me with a reassuring guide.}} P19 shared, \enquote{\textit{It's nice that half of the budget is distributed automatically, and the rest is then discussed and decided in detail.}} P03 commented on the balance of methods, saying, \enquote{\textit{The good thing was the mix of analogue and digital.}} P27 added, \enquote{\textit{The best thing was the mixture of individual decisions and group decisions}.} P20 suggested using more voting, stating: \enquote{\textit{More online voting; With this voting method (MES), there is no external influence.}}).
 While participants’ feedback did not focus much on the flexibility of Human-in-the-loop MES, since the 50:50 voting-deliberation ratio was established early on in the discussion, they frequently highlighted the value of combining voting with deliberation.
-This mix was seen as an effective way to balance individual input with collective decision-making, ensuring fairness and practicality.